RELISH: LLM REgression with a Latent Iterative State Head: Expanded Experimental Setup

 \subsection{Datasets}

-We further provide details on the origin, composition, annotation, and post-processing of the five natural language regression datasets used in our experiments.
+We further provide details on the origin, composition, annotation, and post-processing of the six natural language regression datasets used in our experiments.
 Table~\ref{tab:datasets} summarizes the splits we adopt for each dataset.

 \paragraph{STS-Benchmark (STS-B)} STS-B\footnote{\url{https://huggingface.co/datasets/mteb/stsbenchmark-sts}} is a compilation of the English datasets used in the SemEval STS shared tasks from 2012 to 2017. \citet{cer-etal-2017-semeval} curated STS-B to provide a standard benchmark for the STS community.
 Sentence pairs are sampled from three distinct domains: image captions, video captions, and news headlines.
 Annotations were collected via crowdsourcing (Amazon Mechanical Turk), where workers assigned scores from 0 to 5 based on the degree of semantic equivalence.
 We followed the split created by \citet{enevoldsen2025mmteb}.